blackredit/register/TERMS_OF_SERVICE.md

 You retain full ownership of the content hosted at your subdomain.
 We do not claim any rights over your content.
+We accept no liability for third-party websites and have no control over their content.

 ## 5. Termination